 Advancing Cultural Competence in the Public Health and Healthcare Workforce

-Each certificate series covers these four “beats,” or themes:
+Each webinar covers these four “beats,” or themes:

 Historical frames of oppression